A vanishing identity on adjoint Reidemeister torsions of twist knots: Abstract

 \section{Abstract}

-For an oriented compact 3-manifold with a torus boundary, the adjoint Reidemeister torsion is defined as a function on the $\mathrm{SL}_2(\mathbb{C})$-character variety depending on a choice of a boundary curve.
-Under reasonable assumptions, the adjoint torsion conjecturally satisfies a certain vanishing identity.
+For a compact oriented 3-manifold with torus boundary the adjoint Reidemeister torsion is defined as a function on the $\mathrm{SL}_2(\mathbb{C})$-character variety depending on a choice of a boundary curve.
+Under reasonable assumptions, it is conjectured that the adjoint torsion satisfies a certain type of vanishing identities.
 In this paper, we prove that the conjecture holds for all hyperbolic twist knot exteriors by using Jacobi's residue theorem.